DenisGavar/AdventureGame/readme.md

 - **Mini-Games**: Includes a number guessing game.
 - **Save and Load**: Save your game progress and load it anytime.
 - **Level Progression**: Gain experience and level up as your character fights monsters.
+- **Quizzes to Stay Alive**: After losing a battle, play a quiz game to stay alive and continue your adventure.

 ## Getting Started